Honours: Thesis (Part A) (11619.1)

 Students should note that sharing their assignments (current or previously submitted assignments) may result in referral to the Associate Dean of Education for investigation.

-UC considers contract cheating serious misconduct which may attract suspension or exclusion from the university.
-Furthermore, we, as your education provider, have mandatory reporting responsibilities under National Law.
-We are required to notify the Australian Health Practitioners Regulation Agency (AHPRA) if we believe that a registered health practitioner (including those with student registration) has behaved in a way that constitutes notifiable conduct including signature departure from accepted professional standards.
+UC considers contract cheating severe misconduct, which may attract suspension or exclusion from the university.
+Furthermore, as your education provider, we have mandatory reporting responsibilities under National Law.
+We must notify the Australian Health Practitioners Regulation Agency (AHPRA) if we believe that a registered health practitioner (including those with student registration) has behaved in a way that constitutes notifiable conduct, including signature departure from accepted professional standards.
 Contract cheating may also result in UC submitting a mandatory notification to AHPRA.

-Students are expected to commit approximately 150 hours for this unit, but the logistics of individual projects may require student to work outside of the 'official working hours' during the semester (e.g. during the class free period and semester breaks).
-Students should negotiate with their supervisors if such an arrangement is required, and inform the unit convenor for such arrangements.
+Students are expected to commit approximately 150 hours to this unit.
+Still, the logistics of individual projects may require the student to work outside of the 'official working hours during the semester (e.g. during the class free period and semester breaks).
+Students should negotiate with their supervisors if such an arrangement is required and let the unit convenor know about it.

-This Unit contains participatory elements which are vital to the Australian Pharmacy Council professional learning outcomes for this Unit.
-Except in the case of extenuating circumstances, 100% attendance is expected at all lectures, and 100% participation is required in all placements, externships, tutorials, practicals and presentations.
-It is expected that students unable to fulfil these participation requirements will inform the Unit Convener as soon as practical, by telephone or email.
+This Unit contains participatory elements vital to the Australian Pharmacy Council professional learning outcomes for this Unit.
+Except in the case of extenuating circumstances, 100% attendance is expected at all unit's activities.
+Students unable to fulfil these participation requirements will likely inform the Unit Convener by email as soon as possible.

-Students undertaking this unit may utilise space and equipment at University of Canberra or partner organisation(s), which may require additional safety and/or skill training.
-Each student should check with their supervisor(s) and/or relevant staff if this applies to them and undergo appropriate process as required.
-If applicable, students should complete the following training and provide to the unit convenor:
+Students undertaking this unit may utilise space and equipment at the University of Canberra or partner organisation(s), which may require additional safety and skill training.
+Each student should check with their supervisor(s) and relevant staff if this applies to them and follow the appropriate process as required.
+If applicable, students should complete the following training and provide it to the unit convenor: